What Are the Goals for HighYa Reviews?

 Please remember, when someone submits a review on HighYa, prior to pressing the “Post It” button, he/she marks off the checkbox in our disclaimer that basically indicates that by sharing their review on the product, they acknowledge that they are not an employee of company and have actually used the product/service before.

-Reason Three: Posing as Consumers or Hire Third Parties to Do so
+Reason 3: Posing as Consumers or Hire Third Parties to Do So

 It’s important to remember that, because you can’t please everyone all of the time, it’s inevitable that any business will eventually receive a negative review.
 However, if you do good work and provide a valuable service, one bad review will not hurt your overall reputation.

-With that said, as a business, you can sign up for our business for HighYa profile which will give you the ability to receive instant alerts on any new reviews/comments that enter for your product/service.
-Next, you'll be able to respond as an official verified company rep and the user will be alerted.
-Through this method, you will have the opportunity to resolve/dispute any negative reviews the right way.
+With that said, as a business, you can sign up for our business for HighYa profile which will give you the ability to receive instant alerts on any new reviews that enter for your product/service.
+Next, you’ll be able to respond as an officially verified company rep and the user will be alerted.
+Through this method, you will have the opportunity to resolve/dispute any negative review in the right way.
 You can learn more and sign up here.
-It's absolutely free.
+It’s absolutely free and always has been.
+No strings attached.

-If you feel that a negative HighYa review is based on exaggeration or untruth, and/or you have already made attempts to resolve the issue directly with your customer, please contact us at firstname.lastname@example.org.
+If you feel that a negative HighYa review is based on exaggeration or untruth, or that it’s factually inaccurate, and/or you have already made attempts to resolve the issue directly with your customer with no result, please contact us at firstname.lastname@example.org.
+We are accessible and fair.